ADVERTISEMENT

 Article continues below this ad

-In another heartfelt exchange captured on video, the journalist turned to senior libero Lexi Rodriguez and asked, “Lexi, John said that he doesn’t even want to think about Saturday in terms of Senior Day.
+Over the past four years, Nebraska has amassed a record of 112-17, including a pair of national runner-up finishes.
+They also won the Big Ten championship last season and are currently in first place with three matches remaining.
+In another heartfelt exchange, a journalist turned to Lexi and asked, “Lexi, John said that he doesn’t even want to think about Saturday in terms of Senior Day.
 How do you think about it, and getting to celebrate that?”
 Lexi’s reply was laced with bittersweet honesty.

 “It’s definitely something that’s bittersweet.
 I obviously don’t want my time here to end, but I think it’s a time for all five of us to kind of celebrate everything that we’ve been able to accomplish.
 We’ve all had very different journeys and very different stories, but I think it’s cool to just reflect and celebrate.
-And then, it also just gives you a different type of motivation going into the last few weeks of the season.”
-Her words painted a picture of pride, gratitude, and determination—a perfect tribute to the close of one chapter and the drive to finish the season strong.
+And then, it also just gives you a different type of motivation going into the last few weeks of the season,” she said.
+But amid the emotional roller coaster, none of them are losing track ahead of hosting the Badgers.

 Nebraska Volleyball’s fresh faces